 Dr Ruvani Ranasinha is a Reader in Postcolonial Literature.
 She specialises in postcolonial literature and theory, especially relating to South Asia and the South Asian diaspora.
 Her research interests are in post-1945 and contemporary fiction and film, particularly as they relate to gender, immigration, globalisation and the cultural representation of Muslim identity in the West.
 She is interested in the intersection between postcolonial literature and book history, explored in her second monograph South Asian Writers in Twentieth Century Britain: Culture in Translation, a historical account of the publication, editing and critical reception of twentieth-century South Asian diasporic writing based on original archival research, from a range of publishing houses.

 Professor Paul Readman joined the department in 2002 as Lecturer in Modern British History and was Head of Department from 2008 to 2012.
 Professor Readman’s research interests lie in modern British political and cultural history.
-He has also published, as co-editor, The Land Question in Britain, 1750-1950 (2009).
-He is a co-organiser of The Redress of the Past: Historical Pageants in Britain, 1905-2016.
+His most recent book is Storied Ground: Landscape and the Shaping of English National Identity which was published by Cambridge University Press in 2019.
+He is a co-organiser of the project The Redress of the Past: Historical Pageants in Britain, 1905-2016.

-Dr Simon Sleight is Senior Lecturer in Australian History, Co-founding Director of the UK’s Children’s History Society and Deputy Director of the Menzies Centre for Australian Studies at King’s.
+Dr Simon Sleight is Reader in Australian History, Co-founding Director of the UK’s Children’s History Society and Deputy Director of the Menzies Centre for Australian Studies at King’s.
 Simon’s work explores the history of urban place-making in global settings, the evolution of international youth cultures and the Australian presence in Britain.
 His latest books are Children, Childhood and Youth in the British World (co-edited with Shirleene Robinson) and Young People and the Shaping of Public Space in Melbourne, 1870-1914.
-He has also published on urban memory, the morphology of cities, street gangs, processions, the representation of working childhoods, expatriate experience, and the use of historical cartoons.
 Dr Sleight’s current research project explores the concept and experience of ‘geographies of belonging’ in relation to ‘British world’ migrant groups in Britain, 1793 to present.
 A co-edited project – A Cultural History of Youth in the Modern Age – is also in progress.

 Dr Jean Smith works on the history of race and migration in twentieth-century Britain and the British Empire.
 She currently holds a Leverhulme Trust early career research fellowship for Empire in Motion: Conflict and Co-operation in the Second World War, a social and cultural history of the unprecedented mobility of troops and civilians throughout the British Empire during the Second World War.
 Her previous work concerns the politics of race and immigration in South Africa, Rhodesia and the United Kingdom in the second half of the twentieth century.